Write for the BSR

 If you're interested in trying your hand at science communication and you think you have a great idea, then get in touch and write for us!
 Pitch your idea to email@example.com and work with our team to get published (continue reading for information on pitching).
 You can also check our idea list to find a topic or get your creative juices flowing.
 The Berkeley Science Review has two main outlets: a semesterly print magazine and an online blog.

-We have pitch deadlines in May and December of each year.
+We have pitch deadlines in summer and December of each year.
 Submissions will likely go to the magazine.

-If you can't make the May/December deadline, or you're currently reading this in August, don't worry!
+If you can't make the summer/December deadline, or you're currently reading this in September, don't worry!
 We accept pitches year-round as well for the blog.

 You can also suggest a story for somebody else to write.
 We're happy to hear your ideas!